 Email spam has been annoying internet users for years, but few people are aware of the extent to which it remains the leading cause of malware.
 All active business and personal accounts are constantly bombarded with unwanted traffic, and practically all email systems now use policy-based filtering tools to label and separate spam.
 Many of these emails are malicious in nature, and because spam is an effective tool for cybercriminals, they continue to use it.
 Email spam is evolving and becoming more sophisticated, specifically designed to evade policy-based filters and fool the account holder into clicking a link.

 The results of that one click can vary, but often it leads to the installation of malware.
 The Center for Internet Security (CIS) posts regular updates of the top vectors for initial infection by the most prominent known malware types.
-Its August 2018 report shows that aside from a blip caused by the WannaCry ransomware outbreak, email spam has remained the top source of malware infection every month, and the CIS explains that it “continues to dominate as the primary infection vector.”
+Aside from a blip caused by the WannaCry ransomware outbreak, email spam has remained the top source of malware infection every month, and the CIS explains that it “continues to dominate as the primary infection vector.”

 Further, cybersecurity company F-Secure issued a report earlier this year indicating that malicious attachments, phishing, and spear-phishing (most of which is conducted through email) account for more than a third of all cyber attacks.
 The cybersecurity stance of every business should reflect this reality, but many are not even aware of it.